Kelvikuri: Production

 Jailani, who was working in United Kingdom, made his directorial debut with Kelvikuri which he co-produced with K. Manikandan.

 Jailani played the lead role and actress Sona Heiden made her debut as a heroine while Preethi Varma was selected as the second heroine.

 The film was shot in 12 days on a shoe-string budget.

 Soundtrack

 The film score and the soundtrack were composed by G. Sathya Prasath.
 The soundtrack features two tracks.

-Release
+Release and reception

 The film was released on 30 November 2007 alongside four other films.
+The film was initially denied censor certificate by Central Board of Film certification as they found the film for depicting police force in poor light.

 Indiaglitz wrote, "Despite some flaws in the script and moderate performances, the film is effective in terms of its content".
 A reviewer rated the film 3 out of 5 and said, "A brilliant effort to portray the dark side of our law and order system, the movie is worth appreciating.
 Though there are loose ends like a weak script and unrealistic scenes".
 Another reviewer called the film an "apt repartee", and praised the film's message, music and cinematography but criticised the direction.
 Another critic lauded the film's message and criticised the lack of logic.
+Chennai Online called it "a fairly engaging action-thriller with a pertinent message for the law enforcers".